chrisguest75/react_examples/12_threejs/README.md

 TODO:

 * Fix sizing down
+* Turn on and off arrows
-* try a glenz example
+* Add a textured and shader example.
+* Morphing meshes

 ## Install